 - Designated Fund from which distributions are restricted to a public charity that was named by the donor at the time the contribution was made to the Bar Foundation (for example, a fund for a pro bono annual initiative);

 - Field of Interest Fund from which distributions are restricted to a charitable purpose specified by the donor (for example, education or access to justice);

 - Advised Fund where the donor (or a person or committee designated by the donor) can advise the Bar Foundation on charitable distributions.
 The recommendations are only advisory as the Board of Directors of the Bar Foundation has legal control over all distributions.

 All funds are subject to a 1% annual administrative fee based upon the average balance of the prior three quarters.

-For more information about realizing your unique charitable interest, please contact Foundation Executive Director Marie Queen.
+For more information about realizing your unique charitable interest, please contact the PA Bar Foundation at firstname.lastname@example.org.